Already have an account?

 Adecco, an international recruitment company with a thriving branch in Portugal, helps foreign candidates to find a job in Portugal and helps companies to find the right candidates.
 Adecco wants to share useful tips on how to relocate and thrive in your new life in Portugal.
 Julien Ferrat, an International Recruiter at Adecco has told us about life in Portugal and what it is like as an expat himself.

 Adecco is a company with different recruitment services, we provide both permanent and temporary jobs offers, the majority mostly being temporary positions in many different sectors.
 The company is a lead recruiter for the huge call centre industry in Portugal.
-Here in Lisbon we have many job offers that require different languages, this is why we use Europe Language Jobs on a daily basis to find the perfect multilingual candidates.
+Here in Lisbon, we have many job offers that require different languages, this is why we use Europe Language Jobs on a daily basis to find the perfect multilingual candidates.

 Adecco works with companies that are recognised as world-renowned brands.
 We have a massive portfolio of clients, which means that candidates have their choice of companies to work with.
-Adecco also provides their candidates with great quality service, supporting them throughout the recruitment process.
+Adecco also provides its candidates with great quality service, supporting them throughout the recruitment process.
 These are the main values that make Adecco a great recruitment company.

 By applying to offers of Adecco you will have the possibility to work in Portugal for top brands with your native language.
 The recruiters from Adecco will guide you through the recruitment process and make your job finding experience smooth and trustworthy.
 Here you can apply to Adecco positions with languages.

 Each person has different perspectives about living in Portugal.
-Lisbon, as well as the whole country itself, is a great place to work within HR industry because there are many opportunities for people with languages.
+Lisbon, as well as the whole country itself, is a great place to work within the HR industry because there are many opportunities for people with languages.
 It is also becoming a multi-cultural city with great weather and beaches.

 Compared to other countries, a lot of processes work a little bit slower here because Portuguese people have different ways of tackling things.
 The working environment is very friendly here and you do not feel the hierarchy as much as you might feel working in other countries.
 Portuguese people have a more welcoming approach towards everyone, which also transfers to their personal life.